thefunny42/ZeamComponent/README.txt

   order to be returned.

-Please not that in both cases the component is directly returned.
+Please note that in both cases the component is directly returned.
 In any case, no construction is done with the result of the lookup.

-An helper ``zeam.component.getWrapper`` that support the same option than the ``zeam.component.getComponent`` function will call the result of the lookup passing as argument the values given as ``specs``.
+An helper ``zeam.component.getWrapper`` that support the same options than the ``zeam.component.getComponent`` function will call the result of the lookup passing as argument the values given as ``specs`` to it.
 This is used in order to have a `getAdapter` or `queryAdapter` like behavior.
 Please note that if an error happens during the initialization of the component, the error won't be catched for you.